Make as many contacts as possible working Sydney ferries or ferry wharves.

 Ferry and wharf operation is restricted to hand-held devices in the VHF/UHF bands.
 Any mode may be used (FM, digital) either simplex or duplex.
 Operators should abide by their licence conditions.

 - Participants may operate from ferries, ferry wharves, home stations or any portable location.
 Home stations and portable stations may use fixed or mounted equipment, but ferry and wharf operation must be hand-held (see definition below).

 - The contest is aimed at individual operators and teams are not permitted although operators may have one or more assistants to help with logging, rations, logistics etc.

 - Second or multiple contacts between operators on the same mode are allowed only if either is on a different ferry or wharf from previous contacts.
 Multiple contacts are allowed from the same locations if in different modes

 - If operators are on the same ferry or wharf at the same time, the only contact allowed is “Eyeball” .
 Only one “Eyeball” is allowed between the same individuals. (see below).
 This year there is no requirement to swap QSL cards, but operators may choose to initial each other’s log.
 QSL cards can be exchanged as a souvenir but is not mandatory.

 - Wharf operation must be on the actual wharf; being nearby or in a vehicle is classified as portable.

 - You must disembark the ferry in order to work from a wharf.
-IE working from a ferry waiting at a wharf is not counted as a wharf.
+That is working from a ferry waiting at a wharf is not counted as a wharf.

 - Movement between wharves other than on ferries is permissible as long as it is undertaken either on foot or by public transport.
 It is not in the spirit of the contest to drive between wharves to accumulate multipliers.